-Disney theme parks may be known as the happiest places on earth, but their employees often see a side of the magic that guests aren’t privy to.
+Disney theme parks may be known as the happiest places on earth, but their employees often see a side of the magic that guests aren't privy to.
 Underneath those princess gowns and oversized character heads are just regular people trying to earn a paycheck.
 That often means dealing with bodily fluids, creepy guests, and some seriously strict rules about staying in character, no matter what.
-These Disney secrets may shock you, but you can still catch a break on your next vacation by discovering the 20 Secrets Hotel Employees Won’t Tell You!
+Here, we've tapped some of Disney's most prized employees to get their inside scoop and behind-the-scenes secrets.
+Hint: Sometimes, things aren't as wonderful as they may seem.

 Unfortunately, if you do decide to spread your loved ones' ashes in Disney, you don't get to come back.
 "You get banned for life for that, and the ashes get cleaned up, or the water gets dumped," says one employee.
 "If you respect your loved one's remains, do not do this."